kuladeepmantri/untilithappens.org/README.md

 For inquiries or to report vulnerabilities, reach out through our website or open an issue.

 Remember: Prevention isn't paranoia.
-It's protection.
+It's protection